Tomasz-Mankowski/ADS7846-X11-daemon/README.md

 WORK IN PROGRESS! - TODO: calibration mode

 This is a linux user space daemon-driver for ADS7846 based touch screen.
-Daemon is intendet for Allwiner based devices like Orange Pi.
+Daemon is intended for Allwiner based devices like Orange Pi.
 Tested for Orange Pi PC Plus running Armbian.

 SPI communication is based on c++ wrapper created by Philippe Van Hecke - https://github.com/lephiloux/spidev-lib .